-May the God of all grace succeed my poor labours in this place!
+May the God of all grace succeed my poor labours

+in this place!

 I was distressed under a sense of my ignorance, darkness, and unworthiness; got alone, and poured out my complaint to God in the bitterness of my soul.
 In the afternoon I rode to Newark, and had some sweetness in conversation with Mr. Burr, and in praying together.
-O blessed be God for ever and ever, for any enlivening and quickening!
+O blessed be God for ever and over for any ordinaring and quickening!